A Patient’s Guide To: After A Breast Reduction

 Gently massaging with cream or oil helps to soften and flatten the scar.
 You should only massage the area once the scar has had about 21 days to heal.
 Massaging helps with distributing the collagen, preventing it from building up.
 Applying pressure can also increase blood flow in the skin, speeding up the healing process.

 Can Breast Tissue Grow Back after Breast Reduction Surgery?

-One of the most common questions I get from women who want to get breast reduction surgery – also known as reduction mammoplasty – is, “Can my breasts grow back after a reduction?”
+One of the most common questions I get from women who want a breast reduction – also known as reduction mammoplasty – is, “Can my breasts grow back after a reduction?”
 The answer is yes, under certain circumstances, though it’s not very common.